Step-by-Step Due Diligence

 Inform

-The community about project activities and raise HLP awareness.
+Inform the community about project activities and raise HLP awareness.

 Map

-How stakeholders interact and how this influences HLP rights and security of tenure.
+Map how stakeholders interact and how this influences HLP rights and security of tenure.

 A clear set of eligibility HLP criteria should be established and used as a baseline to check if all conditions to proceed with certainty have been met for the project to go forward.
 The criteria should be reflected in questions during the project recipient selection/verification process.